sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 However, in this case, we do need to include types for our arguments.
 Else, the compiler will return an error (*we'll see type definition in a second*).

-Functions can be declared using one-line expressions, or can also be continued in the next lines:
+Functions can be declared using one-line expressions or can also be continued in the next lines:

 ##### **Code**
 ```Scala